-Good mornings are also a powerful exercise for your posterior chain, great for adding strength to your glutes, hamstrings, back, and core.
+Good mornings, plus good morning exercise variations, have amazing benefits for strength and mobility on your posterior chain, including your glutes, hamstrings, back, and core.

 What is the Good Morning Exercise?